 Betterment works on a flat fee, which is based on the size of your portfolio.
 Apart from that fee, there are no trading fees or commissions, no transfer fees, and no fees for rebalancing your portfolio.

-The standard fee is 0.25% of your account balance.
-That means that you can have a $50,000 account professionally managed with Betterment for just $125 per year.
+The standard fee (Digital) is 0.25% of your account balance.
+That means that you can have up to $100,000 account professionally managed with Betterment for just $250 per year.
+You get all of the benefits of a Betterment account even at its lowest tier – rebalancing, tax harvesting, diversification, etc.

-For a Betterment Plus account, which requires a $100,000 minimum account balance, the annual fee is 0.40%.
+For a Betterment Premium account, which requires a $100,000 minimum account balance, the annual fee is 0.40%.
 That means that you can have a $100,000 account professionally managed by Betterment for just $400 per year.
+Betterment appears to have eliminated the Plus account and renamed it the Premium, lowering the Premium fee down to 0.40% from its previously 0.50% fee.

 Compare these fees with the 1.00% to 1.50% annual fees charged by traditional human investment advisors.
 Those fees would result in the same amount of money being managed at a cost of between $1,000 and $1,500 per year.